bencline1/Allpix_GaAs/doc/usermanual/framework.md

 pair of `"` characters, these are stripped before returning the value.
 Strings can thus also be provided with or without quotation marks.

-==It should be noted that a conversion from string to the requested type is a comparatively heavy operation.
-For performance-critical sections of the code, one should consider fetching the configuration value once and caching it in a local variable.==
+It should be noted that a conversion from string to the requested type is a comparatively heavy operation.
+For performance-critical sections of the code, one should consider fetching the configuration value once and caching it in a local variable.

 [^19]:Erwin Fehlberg.
 Low-order classical Runge-Kutta formulas with stepsize control and their application to some heat transfer problems.
 NASA Technical Report NASA-TR-R-315. [http://hdl.handle.net/2060/19690021375](http://hdl.handle.net/2060/19690021375).
 1969.
 [^20]:Tom Preston-Werner.
 TOML.
 Tom’s Obvious, Minimal Language. url: [https://github.com/toml-lang/toml](https://github.com/toml-lang/toml).